Quinten/dottmux/README.md

     brew install tmux

+Also install:

+    brew install reattach-to-user-namespace

-To install this configuration on a new machine:
+To install this dottmux configuration on a new machine:
 Make sure you have backed up the .tmux.conf file, because it has to be overridden.
 Then run the following commands: